100th Air Refueling Wing: Air Refueling in Europe

+Tail of a wing Boeing KC-135R-BN Stratotanker (Note: Displaying the crest of RAF Mildenhall and the historic "Square D" badge as used by the unit on B-17 aircraft during World War II.)

-Six months after its inactivation as an Air Division, and over 46 years after departing England at the end of World War II, the Air Force activated the 100th ARW, stationed at RAF Mildenhall, United Kingdom, on 1 February 1992.
-It was assigned to Strategic Air Command, Fifteenth Air Force, 14th Air Division.
+Six months after its inactivation as an air division, and over 46 years after departing England at the end of World War II, the Air Force activated the 100th Air Refueling Wing, stationed at RAF Mildenhall, United Kingdom, on 1 February 1992.
+It was assigned to SAC, Fifteenth Air Force, 14th Air Division.
 It was then reassigned to Third Air Force on 1 February 1992.
 Becoming the host wing at RAF Mildenhall, the 100th ARW took over the management of the European Tanker Task Force (ETTF).

 On 31 March 1992, the 351st Air Refueling Squadron was activated and assigned to the 100th Operations Group.
-The 100th received its first aircraft when KC-135R 58-0100 arrived from Loring Air Force Base, Maine, in May 1992.
+The 100th received its first aircraft when KC-135R, serial 58-0100 arrived from Loring Air Force Base, Maine, in May 1992.
 The wing reached full strength by September 1992, when its ninth KC-135R was delivered.

 The ETTF was ended on 28 November 1998, seeing the number of KC-135R/Ts assigned to the Bloody Hundredth increased to 15 tankers.

-Since its reactivation in 1992, the 100th ARW has served as the lone air refueling wing of the United States Air Forces in Europe.
+Since its reactivation in 1992, the 100th has served as the lone air refueling wing of the United States Air Forces in Europe.

 The last surviving World War II pilot from the 100th Bombardment Group, John "Lucky" Luckadoo, died on 1 September 2025 at age 103.